Superlatives in Spanish: Rules, Examples and Practice

 This is the least appropriate place to discuss that issue.

-Forming superlatives in Spanish with the suffix –ísimo
+Forming the absolute superlative in Spanish with the suffix –ísimo

-It is time to study the second form of superlatives in Spanish: the absolute superlative.
-In this case, something or someone has the best or the worst qualities without even comparing them to the rest of a group.
+Now, we will explain the basic about the absolute superlative in Spanish.
+In this particular case, something or someone has the best or the worst qualities without even comparing them to the rest of a group.
 This type of superlative in Spanish can be formed by using the adverb “MUY” (very), for example: “Alan es muy inteligente”.
-In this example, we are not comparing Alan with anybody else but simply highlighting that he is very smart.
-As you can see, the structure sounds a lot similar to the one from English and it is easy to replicate.
+In this example, we are not comparing Alan with anybody else, but simply highlighting that he is very smart.
+As you can see, the structure looks a lot similar to the one from English, and it is easy to replicate.

-Sometimes, instead of using any of the structures above you will hear people say things like “Ella es hermosísima” instead of “Ella es muy hermosa”.
+However, sometimes instead of using any of the structures above, you will hear people say things like “Ella es hermosísima” instead of “Ella es muy hermosa” or “Ella es la más hermosa“.
 The word “hermosísima” comes from adding the suffix “-ísima(o)” to the adjective’s ending as a way to maximize a physical feature or personality trait.
-Superlatives in Spanish with –ísimo come handy when talking about outstanding qualities or flaws in something or someone.
-Therefore, this structure may be more suitable for personal opinions.
-Notice that the suffix -ísimo will always need tilde on the first “i”.
-Please, take a look at these examples.
+Spanish absolute superlatives with –ísimo come handy when talking about outstanding qualities or flaws in something or someone, which makes this structure more suitable for personal opinions.
+Notice that the suffix -ísimo will always need tilde on the first “i”, and you will also need to match the new adjective to the noun you are describing in gender and number, just like this:

 Él es rapidísimo para escribir.